Mamata meets Governor Jagdeep Dhankhar; BJP, CPI(M) say its usual practice | Politics

 Referring to CM's visit, left front legislature party leader and CPI(M) MLA Sujan Chakraborty said the chief minister can definitely visit the governor. ''But, my point is that while all her programmes and schedules are decided and made known days before the event, why she had to visit the governor all of a sudden and in such a hush-hush manner with everyone coming to know about it at the last minute,'' he commented.

-Recalling Banerjee's visit to the central leader in the past ''when the going had gone tough for her'', Chakraborty quipped ''is this visit also aimed at 'paap skhalan' (anointing sins) or some other similar reason.''
-PTI SCH SUS SNS SNS.
+Recalling Banerjee's visit to the central leader in the past ''when the going had gone tough for her'', Chakraborty quipped ''is this visit also aimed at 'paap skhalan' (atonement for sin) or some other similar reason.''
+PTI SCH SUS SNS SNS SNS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)